-Norman R. Augustine, Former President and Chief Executive Officer of Lockheed Martin Corporation
+Retired President and Chief Executive Officer of Lockheed Martin

-Norman R. Augustine, retired president and chief executive officer of Lockheed Martin Corporation and author of Augustine’s Laws and Augustine’s Travels, will be honored as Drexel’s 2011 Engineering Leader of the Year.
-Augustine will receive the award at a ceremony during Drexel’s National Engineers Week celebration February 21-25, 2011.
+Norman R. Augustine, retired president and chief executive officer of Lockheed Martin Corporation and author of Augustine’s Laws and Augustine’s Travels, was honored as Drexel’s 2011 Engineering Leader of the Year.
+Augustine received the award at a ceremony during Drexel’s National Engineers Week celebration February 21-25, 2011.

 Augustine joined the Douglas Aircraft Company in 1958 and then served in the Office of the Secretary of Defense as an assistant director of Defense Research and Engineering.
 He joined the LTV Missiles and Space Company in 1970.
 In 1973 he returned to government as assistant secretary and then under-secretary of the Army.
 He joined Martin Marietta in 1977.
 Augustine became its CEO in 1987 and chairman in 1988, respectively, and then served as president of the Lockheed Martin Corporation upon its formation.
 He was subsequently CEO and chairman before his retirement in August 1997, after which he spent two years on the faculty of the Princeton University School of Engineering and Applied Science.